andrevidela/Research-report/Thesis/index.md

 fakePermutation {a = _} ls = reverse ls
 ```

-In this example, `a` is bound with _unrestricted_ multiplicity, which give us the hint that it _is_ inspected and the permutation might not be a legitimate permutation.
+In this example, `a` is bound with _unrestricted_ multiplicity, which gives us the hint that it _is_ inspected and the permutation might not be a legitimate permutation.

 What’s more, viewing permutations as a function gives it extremely simple categorical semantics: It is just an instance of the category of types with linear functions as morphisms.